 27 East 28th Street, 3rd Floor (WeWork Nomad) in New York’s Flatiron district.

 633 Folsom Street, 6th Floor in San Francisco's SoMa district.

-If you aren’t sure if your skills and experience are strong enough for the Data Science bootcamp, try scoring yourself on this brief self-assessment.
+Not sure if your skills and experience are strong enough for the Data Science Bootcamp?
+Try scoring yourself using this brief self-assessment:

 Statistics total = _____

 Programming total = _____

 If you scored a six or greater in each of the above categories, you may be the kind of person we’re looking for.
 Of course, the bootcamp itself will be much more challenging, involved, and technical, but this assessment highlights the combination of skills, interests, and personality we think are necessary for a seriously considered application.

 Metis’ research shows a growing demand of employers seeking qualified individuals for positions in the field of Data Science.
 This is driven by the exponential growth of available data (2.5 quintillion bytes of data are created daily and 90% of the world’s data was created in the past two years) and the narrow set of specific skills required to extract value from that data.
 As a result, the number of job postings has surged and median salaries have risen as well, leading to “data scientist” becoming the best job in America in 2016, according to Glassdoor.
 The median salary for a junior data scientist is $95,000 - $104,000, depending on geography.

 External data continues to validate the demand for the types of programs Metis offers:

 We’ve certainly seen variation in regards to what employers have in mind when they use these terms, so please consider the answers below as general guidelines.